Codium fragile: Description

-This siphonous green alga is of two subspecies in Great Britain and Ireland.
+This siphonous green alga is of two subspecies in Ireland and Great Britain.
 They are similar, both are dark green in color.
 It forms long erect finger-like fronds.
 These grow to 40 cm or more long branching dichotomously.
 The cortex of the branches is formed by closely packed utricles, these are small cylindrical club-shaped structures formed from a single cell up to 1200 μm (micrometres) long.
 The rounded tips of these closely packed utricles give the frond a velvety texture.
 The fronds hang down from rocks during low tide, hence the nickname "dead man's fingers".
 The "fingers" are branches up to a centimeter wide and sometimes over 30 centimeters long.

 Codium fragile occurs in the low intertidal zone, and subtidal on high-energy beaches.

 It has no gametophyte stage, and male and female gametes are both produced on separate plants.

 Subspecies

 Subspecies of C. fragile can only be distinguished microscopically.